Observables in Quantum Mechanics and the Importance of Self-adjointness: Bounded linear operators

 Let $(\mathcal{V},\left\|\cdot\right\|_{\mathcal{V}})$ be a normed space and $(\mathcal{W},\left\|\cdot\right\|_{\mathcal{W}})$ a Banach space\footnote{A Banach space is a normed and complete space (all Cauchy sequences are convergent in it).}.
 A linear map $T:\mathcal{V}\longrightarrow\mathcal{W}$ is called a bounded linear operator if

 For a bounded operator one can define the so called operator norm $\left\|\cdot\right\|$ such that

 and there are theorems that state that a linear map is continuous\footnote{with respect to the topologies induced by the respective norms on $\mathcal{V}$ and $\mathcal{W}$} if and only if this map is a bounded operator and that a bounded operator is defined on all of $\mathcal{V}$, that is $D(T)=\mathcal{V}$.
 For these operators the naive quantization prescription would work much better, but unfortunately (or fortunately!) in physics we almost always have to deal with observables that are unbounded (the operator norm is ill-defined), like the paradoxes in section II illustrate.
 Also note that a Hilbert space is always a Banach space since the inner product $(\cdot, \cdot)_{\mathcal{H}}$ induces a norm $\left\|\cdot\right\|_{\mathcal{H}}=\sqrt{(\cdot, \cdot)_{\mathcal{H}}}$.
+Notice that the set of all continues linear mappings $\mathcal{L}:\mathcal{H}\longrightarrow\mathcal{H}$ form a Banach space (even more, a Banach algebra), which is the space of all the bounded operators $\mathcal{L}=\mathcal{B}(\mathcal{H})$ on $\mathcal{H}$.